Rudy-275/QR-CodeProject/README.md

 ### Useful resources

-- [Example resource 1](https://chatgpt.com/) - Chatgpt really explained me the usage of Positions and Display.
+- [ChatGPT](https://chatgpt.com/) - Chatgpt really explained me the usage of Positions and Display.
 Also on it's recommendation I did a small project to understand these properties.

 ## Author